401(k) ADP Test: Why Your Employees’ Actual Contribution Percentage Matters

 The ADP and ACP are calculated the same way.
 Remember, the ADP test examines employee contributions only, while the ACP test compares matching and employee after-tax contributions.
 For a plan to be nondiscriminatory it must achieve one of the following:

-- The ratio of the average contribution of HCEs to NHCEs can be no more than 125%.
+- The average contribution of HCEs can be no more than 125% of the average contribution of the NHCEs.
 For example, if the NHCE average contribution is 4%, the HCE average contribution can be no more than 5%.

 In our example, where the NHCEs contribute 4% on average, the HCEs can achieve the highest contribution rate by opting for the second calculation option.